&

 Applications must include examples of the applicant’s work.
 Examples of work must be in the following accepted file types: jpg, jpeg, jpe, gif, wmv, avi, mov, qt, mpeg, mpg, mpe, mp4, m4v, mp3, m4a, m4b, pdf.
 The maximum file size for the submission is 12 MB.

-The Scholarship monies must only be used in accordance with the requirements outlined in the SCHOLARSHIP MONEY TERMS section.
+The Scholarship monies must only be used in accordance with the requirements outlined in the SCHOLARSHIP MONEY TERMS section (Clause 15).
 Before any money is used, the expenditure must be approved by the Scholarship committee.

 1. STANDARD TERMS